Eureka Mighty Mite Vacuum Review

 1.8" (4.5 cm)

-The Eureka Mighty Mite seals quite well from its floorhead, outperforming alternatives like the Airsign HEPA Vacuum, enabling it to suck up debris in cracks and crevices, and material embedded in carpet fibers.
+The Eureka Mighty Mite seals quite well from its floorhead, outperforming alternatives like the Airsign HEPA Vacuum, which enables it to suck up debris in cracks and crevices, as well as material embedded in carpet fibers.

 8.5